yijiaduke/yijia_ids706_individual1/README.md

 git clone git@github.com:nogibjj/yijia_ids706_miniProj2.git
 ```

-### 2. Open the Repository in Visual Studio Code
+### 2. Open the Repository in CodeSpace

-- Reopen in the container using the .devcontainer configuration.
+- Wait the Open codespaces
-- Rebuild the container if necessary, ensuring Docker is running on your computer.
+Wait for container to be built

 ### 3. Install dependencies
 Run the following command to install all required dependencies: